-Instructor:
+Ins tructor:

-Course Number and Title:
+Co urse Number and Title:

-Course Day/Time:
+Co urse Day/Time:

-Semester/Year:
+Sei mester/Year:

-Instructions: KSU faculty value student feedback about the course, their teaching, and course materials, vecan be used to improve teaching and learning.
-Please take as long as you need to answer both the questions listed below.
-If you need additional space, please request a second form rate than writing on the back of the form. h of
+KS use list tructions: U faculty value student feedback about the course, their teaching, and course materials, which can be ed to improve teaching and learning.
+Please take as long as you need to answer both of the questions ed below.
+If you need additional space, please request a second form rather than writing the back of the form.

-Identify the aspects of the course that most contributed to your learning (include example specific materials, exercises and/or the faculty member's approach to teaching, supervisi and mentoring).
+1. Identify the aspects of the course that most contributed to your learning (include examples of specific materials, exercises and/or the faculty member's approach to teaching, supervision and mentoring).

-2. Identify the aspects of the course, if any, that might be improved (include examples of specific rals, exercises and/or the faculty member's approach to teaching, supervision and mentoring). nateri
+2. Identify the aspects of the course, if any, that might be improved (include examples of specific materials, exercises and/or the faculty member's approach to teaching, supervision and mentoring).